Sauravbista101/facebook-html-css/README.md

-This is a facebook clone project using html css and little bit of js .
+This is a facebook clone project using html css and little bit of js.